berkobob/reminders/README.md

 `Future<List<Reminder>?> getReminders([String? id])`

 Attributes of a Reminder can be changed or a new Reminder can be created and then saved.
-Changes inlucde, but are not limited to, marking Reminders complete or not and setting due dates:
+Changes induce, but are not limited to, marking Reminders complete or not and setting due dates:

 `Future<Reminder> saveReminder(Reminder reminder)`